Associate Director, Information Security, Information Technology Services / QUT Privacy Officer, Governance and Legal Services

 Staff with more extensive privileges, whether in relation to information or systems, may be required to sign a confidentiality agreement.

 Access to information concerning technical solutions employed in the realisation of systems security controls is only available to specifically authorised staff.
-Such authorisation is to be granted according to guidelines established by the Deputy Vice-Chancellor (Technology, Information and Library Services) (refer to ITS Rules, Policies and Standards).
+Such authorisation is to be granted according to guidelines established by the Vice-President (Technology) and Chief Information Officer (refer to ITS Rules, Policies and Standards).

 Access to individuals associated with the University